Skip to Main Content

 Information Literacy Instruction

-Information literacy is a set of skills that enable individuals to recognize when information is needed and to have the ability to locate, evaluate and effectively and ethically use the needed information.
-It is often included in subject specific instruction, and library orientations.
+Information literacy is a set of skills that enable individuals to recognize when information is needed and to have the ability to locate, evaluate, and use the needed information effectively and ethically.
+It is often included in subject-specific instruction and library orientations, but our librarians can facilitate short focused workshops on key IL skills and strategies.
+Contact Rebecca Penrose to discuss possible workshop topic options.

 Subject specialist librarians are happy to provide one-on-one assistance in the form of research consultations (30-40 minute appointments).
 Contact your subject librarian directly to schedule an appointment.